Introduction to chtoucas for reductive groups and to the global Langlands parameterization: Statement and main ideas

 We will then construct a $E$-vector space $H_{I,W}$ (where the letter $N$ is omitted to shorten the formulas) as {\it a subspace} of the intersection cohomology of the fiber of $\on{Cht}_{N,I,W}$ over a geometric generic point of $(X\sm N)^{I}$.
 By intersection cohomology we mean here intersection cohomology with compact support, with coefficients in $E$ and in degree $0$ (for the perverse normalization).
 Using the ``partial Frobenius morphisms'' introduced by Drinfeld, we will endow $H_{I,W}$ with an action of $\on{Gal}(\ov F/F)^{I}$.

-\begin{rem} In this article we will define this {\it subspace} $H_{I,W}$ by a technical condition (of finiteness under the action of the Hecke operators) but in a project with Yakov Varshavsky we hope to prove that $H_{I,W}$ is the ``cuspidal'' part of the intersection cohomology and that it is of finite dimension. \end{rem}
+\begin{rem} In this article we will define this {\it subspace} $H_{I,W}$ by a technical condition (of finiteness under the action of the Hecke operators).
+In fact Cong Xue proved in \cite{these-cong} that it has an equivalent definition as ``cuspidal'' subspace of the intersection cohomology and that it is finite dimensional. \end{rem}

 Geometric Satake equivalence will enable us to refine this construction of $H_{I,W}$ (which was defined above for any isomorphism class of irreducible representation $W$ of $(\wh G)^{I}$) into the construction of functors $W\mapsto H_{I,W}$, equipped with the {\it data} of the isomorphisms \eqref{isom-chi-zeta-b} below.
 In other words $H_{I,W}$ is {\it canonical} and behaves well when we change $W$ and $I$.